Table of Contents

 To determine the COLA increase, the program uses an inflation number known as the Consumer Price Index for Urban Wage Earners and Clerical Workers, or CPI-W. The cost-of-living adjustment is equal to the percentage increase in the average CPI-W from the third quarter of the previous year to the third quarter of the current year.
 If there is no increase in the inflation figures, the SSA doesn't apply a COLA to the following year's benefits.

-Based on the increase in the CPI-W from the third quarter of 2020 to the same period in 2021, the SSA announced a 5.9% cost-of-living adjustment in October of last year.1 That change was first seen by recipients in their January 2023 payments.
-By recent historical standards, that was a large bump; in contrast, the program increased benefits by 1.3% for 2021 and by 1.6% for 2020.2
+Based on the increase in the CPI-W from the third quarter of 2023 to the same period in 2024, the SSA announced a 2.5% cost-of-living adjustment.1 That change will be seen by recipients in their January 2025 payments.

 Who Qualifies for the COLA?